 People with the ESTJ personality type are often seen as dependable comrades due to their meticulous approach toward relationships.
 They have hearts brimming over with dedication and loyalty, making them reliable partners in both professional and personal dimensions of life.

 They indeed appreciate a structured way of bonding since spontaneity can take them by surprise, sometimes leading to challenges.

-Notably, ESTJs thrive on strong connections and productive relationships that mirror their own values such as reliability and discipline.
-For these folks, nothing is more appealing than an orderly approach taken towards fostering friendships or nurturing familial ties.
+Notably, ESTJs thrive on strong connections and productive relationships that mirror their values such as reliability and discipline.
+For these folks, nothing is more appealing than an orderly approach taken toward fostering friendships or nurturing familial ties.

-However they may encounter difficulties when linked with those who prefer a less rigid lifestyle or possess impulsive traits.
-While they exhibit emotional introspection at times, it is important for others to understand that these incidences don’t necessarily demonstrate frailty but are simply part of this intriguing personality’s fabric.
+However, they may encounter difficulties when linked with those who prefer a less rigid lifestyle or possess impulsive traits.
+While they exhibit emotional introspection at times, others need to understand that these incidences don’t necessarily demonstrate frailty but are simply part of this intriguing personality’s fabric.